ethereum-optimism/OPerating-manual/Standard Rollup Charter.md

 ### Version Validation
 The most important onchain criteria is that a chain be on a standard, governance-approved release of the OP Stack.
 This check is performed by comparing all bytecode for the chain’s L1 smart contracts to the standard bytecode corresponding to a governance-approved release of the OP Stack.

 Version validation is a strict, critical requirement.
-To securely hand over upgradability to the Collective, a chain’s L1 smart contracts must be deployed by the canonical OP Contracts Manager address as identified in [this link](todo-commit-permalink).
-This corresponds to `op-contracts@v1.8.0-rc.3`.
+To securely hand over upgradability to the Collective, a chain’s L1 smart contracts must be deployed by the canonical OP Contracts Manager ("OPCM") address as identified in [this link](todo-commit-permalink).
+This is an automated L1 deployment contract which deploys chains based on `op-contracts@v1.8.0-rc.3`.

 For those interested, the code currently used in the Superchain Registry to perform version (and configuration) checks can be found [here](todo-update-validation-link).
 These checks generate a simple-to-read "report" ([example](todo-green-link)) for easy validation.
 The Optimism Foundation may, from time to time, update this code (e.g. for quality-of-life improvements or other refactors), **requirement that these contracts were deployed by OPCM at the canonical address above, which is subject to Governance approval**.